-If you are moving your site to a new server we recommend that you first remove extended protection.
-When your site has been migrated, you will then optimize the Firewall again.
+If you are migrating your site to a new server then we recommend that you first remove Extended Protection mode.
+When your site has been migrated, you can then optimize the firewall again.

 Optionally, you can choose to reset Wordfence and only migrate your settings.
-This will remove Firewall Optimization and all current blocks on your site.
+This will remove the firewall optimization and all current blocks on your site.

-- Scroll down to the section “Import/Export Options” and click “Export Wordfence Options”.
+- Scroll down to the section “Import/Export Options” and click on the “Export Wordfence Options” button.
 Save the export token in a safe place.

-- Deactivate Wordfence.
-Migrate your site.
-Activate Wordfence on the new server.
+- Migrate your site to the new server.